Overview of M1 Finance and Interactive Brokers

 Other Services

-Cash management: Both firms have debit cards with zero annual or maintenance fees.
-M1 Finance reimburses one ATM fee per month.
-IB does not.
+Cash management: Both brokers offer debit cards with no annual fees.
+M1 Finance refunds one ATM fee per month; IB does not refund any.

-IRAs: Both brokerage houses have Roth, traditional, and SEP retirement accounts.
+IRAs: Both brokers have Roth, traditional, and SEP accounts.

-Fractional-share trading: Both firms also provide whole-dollar investing in stocks and funds.
+Fractional-share trading: Both let you buy fractions of stocks and funds.

 Winner: Interactive Brokers